jakeprice-dev/verse-of-the-day/README.md

 ## Summary

-A simple Python script that sends a "verse of the day" notification to my personal [Gotify](https://gotify.net) instance.
+A simple Python script that sends a "verse of the day" notification to a Telegram Bot.
 It uses the [ESV API](https://api.esv.org/) to retrieve the verse/reading/passage.

 ## Setup